watsonx.ai for SOAR Analysts

 Installing the App

-• To install or uninstall an app or Integration on the SOAR platform, see the documentation at ibm.biz/soar-docs.
+• To install or uninstall an App or Integration on the SOAR platform, see the documentation at ibm.biz/soar-docs.

 The following table provides the settings you need to configure the app.
 These settings are made in the app.config file.
 See the documentation discussed in the Requirements section for the procedure.